 • Best for: Multi-layer tear-offs and small commercial roofs

-Use the 30-yard bin for larger tear-offs to avoid a second haul-out and keep crew demobilization on schedule.
+The 30-yard bin handles larger tear-offs when a second haul-out would delay crew demobilization on tight schedules.

 Asphalt Shingle Weight and Tonnage Planning